stutrek/polevault/README.md

 ### Implemented

 * `frame` - a frame arrived from the detector.
-* `punch` - a closed fist goes forward then stops suddenly.
+* `punch` - a closed fist goes forward on a line then stops suddenly.
 * `tap` - a finger goes down then stops suddenly.
 * `point.start`, `point.end` -  the only finger on a hand holds still for a moment.

 ### Planned

+* `knock` - a closed fist moves down or forward while the wrist stays still

 * `wave` - a vertical hand rotates.
  * `wave.start`